ONERA: Missions

 Unlike NASA in the United States, ONERA is not an agency for space science and exploration.
 However, it carries out a wide range of research for space agencies, both CNES in France and the European Space Agency (ESA), as well as for the French defense agency, DGA (Direction générale de l’armement).
 ONERA also independently conducts its own long-term research to anticipate future technology needs.
 It focuses on scientific research, for example in aerodynamics for concrete applications on aircraft, the design of launchers and new defense technologies, such as drones or unmanned aerial systems (UAS).

 ONERA also uses its research and innovation capabilities to support both French and European industry.
 ONERA has contributed to a number of landmark aerospace and defense programs in recent decades, including Airbus, Ariane, Rafale, Falcon, Mirage and Concorde.

+Rockets

+Various rockets have been developed through ONERA, some of which are listed below: